RegularFriend/Grassdancer_StyleGuide/README.markdown

 }
 ```

 Finally, once your service is created and functional, you need to register it to the ServiceContainer on GameManager so other scripts can access it.
-To do so you must add the following lines of code to the GameManager's InitalizeServices function. (replace IAudioService with the name of your interface and AudioManager with the name of your service)
+To do so you must add the following lines of code to the GameManager's InitializeServices function. (replace IAudioService with the name of your interface and AudioManager with the name of your service)

 ```c#
     IAudioService audioService = gameObject.AddComponent<AudioManager>();